Mathematics Graduate Course Work Scholarships for Grades 6-8 Teachers

 ❏ Signed on school stationery, confirming the teaching status of the applicant, and indicating strong support for the proposal.Final Report Requirements

-❏ Recipients will be required to submit a two-page report outlining the insights and knowledge gained through the course work experience(s).
+❏ Recipients will be required to submit a two or three-page report outlining the insights and knowledge gained through the course work experience(s).

 ❏ Half of the approved budget, not to exceed $1,600, will be paid at the beginning of the project.
 The remainder will be paid on receipt of a final report and verified expenses (with receipts) related to the proposal.